xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/March_9.md

     ![Importance Attempt 3](https://github.com/user-attachments/assets/504168ed-29da-48f7-98c2-bbad44e2171d)

 ## Meeting Minutes
 1. We will build a random forest model for CD vs healthy b/c random forest has 2 variables and UC is overlapping with the healthy.
+2. Start from the phyloseq object and remove UC
-3. Re-run ISA by filtering out non-inflammed tissue for CD and all the UC from the phloseq object
+3. Re-run ISA by filtering out non-inflammed tissue for CD
 4. Build model
    1) 7 taxa from ISA results (ISA-significant_taxa.csv)
       - with stat >0.5